 It seems you can make just about any structure imaginable, large or small, complicated or not.
 It's probably best to start out by following a diagram, and you'll find quite a few by searching for 3-D modular origami patterns.

 Now back to those YouTube videos...
 Made by Julia Zhu, a teen in New Zealand, I found them enjoyable to watch.
-She's a natural born teacher, and thanks to step-by-step instructions with a good bit of humor thrown in, Julia makes the mindless folding of little paper rectangles seem like a very fun thing to do.
-Here is her beginner tutorial and there are many additional ones on the page's sidebar.
+She's a natural born teacher and thanks to step-by-step instructions with a good bit of humor thrown in, Julia makes the mindless folding of little paper rectangles seem like a very fun thing to do.
+She has posted many tutorials on her channel, jewellia7777.

 I contacted kattykong in China about sharing her photos and despite the language barrier, she told me she used paper from cigarette packages to make the complex bicycle and advertisements for the flower vases.
 Kattykong's examples are elaborate compared to the cute and colorful animals that are often seen.
 With snow days ahead, those would be great, inexpensive projects to keep the kids busy, and a paper cutter would make short work of readying the rectangles.